OMNIALowCode/omnia2-deployment/MoveTenantBetweenSubscriptions/readme.md

 ### tenant [text]

-The tenant code (GUID).
+{The tenant code (GUID)}

 ### WebsiteName [text]

-The full URL of the Azure website (https:\\xxx.azurewebsites.net format
+{The full URL of the Azure website (https:\\xxx.azurewebsites.net format}

 ### SubscriptionName [text]

-The name of the Azure subscription (analogous to other -SubscriptionName in Azure Powershell
+{The name of the Azure subscription (analogous to other -SubscriptionName in Azure Powershell}

 ### ResourceGroupName [text]

-The name of the Azure resource group (analogous to other -ResourceGroupName in Azure Powershell)
+{The name of the Azure resource group (analogous to other -ResourceGroupName in Azure Powershell)}

 ## EXAMPLES
 ### Export example